Laf111/WiiUFtpServer/README.md

 To create the channel version (HBC), use "toWUP\createChannel.bat"

-Then copy the \_sdCard folder content to the root of your SD card.
+Then copy the \_sdCard content to your SD card.